EE120-Course-Staff/ee120-course-staff.github.io/policies.md

 ### Grace Period

-Although problem sets and labs are due on Mondays and Thursdays respectively, **you can submit, with no penalty, each of your assignments (problem sets and labs) one day after the official due date of that assignment at 11:59 PM**.
+Although problem sets and labs are due on Fridays and Thursdays respectively, **you can submit, with no penalty, problems sets two days after and labs one day after the official due date of that assignment at 11:59 PM**.
 This comes with four important caveats:

 1. This grace period is meant to account for technical issues.
 1. Staff support will be limited during the grace period.